HarshOza36/ConvertDataturkData-To-COCO/README.md

       python convertJsontoCOCOformat.py --ann_dir pascal_voc/downloads --ann_ids pascal_voc/ids.txt --labels pascal_voc/labels.txt --output mainout.json
   ```

- - Now you will get your COCO format json
+ - Now you will get your COCO format json end

  ## Note: if using with Fastai , run the get_annotations functions and print the images